 The “safe third country” concept is a ground for inadmissibility in Sweden (see Admissibility Procedure).
 There is no list of safe third countries.
 However, following the large influx of arrivals in 2015, the (then) Swedish government publicly announced that it would appreciate the development of common standards within the EU to this regard.
 Practice shows that the safe third country concept is regularly applied by the Migration Agency.

-Chapter 5, Section 1b(3) of the Aliens Act provides that an application may be dismissed if the applicant can be returned to a country where he or she:
+Chapter 5, Section 1b(3) of the Aliens Act provides that an application may be dismissed if the applicant can be returned to a country where they:

 - Does not risk being subjected to persecution;

 - Does not risk suffering the death penalty or being subjected to corporal punishment, torture or other inhuman or degrading treatment or punishment;

 - Is protected against being sent on to a country where they do not have equivalent protection,

 - Has the opportunity to apply for protection as a refugee.

 In a legal opinion issued in April 2021 the Migration Agency provides details on the application of the safe third country concept.
 The opinion details that the possibility of applying for refugee status in a third country should not only exist formally but also be observed in practice.
 Accordingly, the country must fulfil the requirements of a fair asylum system, effective remedies, and protection from removal where risks of refoulement are invoked, on the basis of available country information.

 Chapter 5, Section 1b(3) of the Aliens Act also requires a connection to the country concerned that makes it reasonable for him or her to travel there.
 An application may not be dismissed if: